Learning intention

 Learners working at a stretch:

-• Should describe how the computer program controls the device.
+• Could use the sentence builder to describe how a computer program controls a device.

 • Should explain why computers are useful for controlling certain things, for example, “It is faster” or “It keeps people safe”.